We’ve all found ourselves admiring somebody’s flawless, glowing complexion – perhaps we’ve even felt a pang of jealousy!

 While there’s no hard evidence that drinking extra water will cure all skincare ills, it’s certainly true that drinking too little will leave you with rough, dull skin that’s lacking in elasticity.
 And very few people actually drink enough water to remain hydrated throughout the day.

 Drinking eight glasses of water a day will prevent dehydration, can increase your energy levels and may also improve your mood.
 So in addition to any direct benefits to your skin, the improvement in your general well being could prevent outbreaks and control eczema flare-ups, for example.
+In addition to drinking water, another avenue to enhance your hydration levels is through IV treatments.
+This method, often employed for medical purposes, can also hold potential benefits for weight management.
+For example, individuals aiming for effective weight loss might explore options like medical weight loss in Los Angeles, where IV treatments could complement their efforts.

 2. Always wear sunscreen